-Dr. Allikian's studies have included the role of the dystrophin associated protein complex on mammalian and invertebrate systems muscle development and function.
-In connection with his research on transmembrane linkages for muscle, Dr. Allikian has authored several peer-reviewed articles and reviews dealing with the sarcoglycan complex in skeletal and cardiac muscle.
+Michael's studies have included the role of the dystrophin associated protein complex on mammalian and invertebrate systems muscle development and function.
+In connection with his research on transmembrane linkages for muscle, he has authored several peer-reviewed articles and reviews dealing with the sarcoglycan complex in skeletal and cardiac muscle.